LasikHow LASIK Works

 Since every eye is unique, we conduct careful preoperative examinations to develop a surgical plan for each patient.

-At the Eye Care Center of Northern Colorado, we are proud to provide LASIK and other vision correction procedures to Northern Colorado residents including Longmont, Lafayette, Boulder, Denver, Fort Collins and Greeley.
+At the Eye Care Center of Northern Colorado, we are proud to provide LASIK and other vision correction procedures to Northern Colorado residents including the Longmont, Lafayette, Boulder and Greeley areas.

 Contact us at 303-682-3396 to schedule your FREE LASIK consultation.